mtumilowicz/java11-trampoline-implementation/README.md

     }
     ```
 ## example
-We will show how to use trampoline on factorial function:
+We will show how to use trampoline `Factorial`:
 ```
 public class Factorial implements IntToLongFunction {